Avril Haines: Targeted drone killings

-During her years in the Obama administration, Haines worked closely with John Brennan in determining administration policy on extra-judicial "targeted killings" by drones.
+During her years in the Obama administration, Haines worked closely with John Brennan in determining administration policy on extrajudicial "targeted killings" by drones.
 Newsweek reported Haines was sometimes called in the middle of the night to evaluate whether a suspected terrorist could be "lawfully incinerated" by a drone strike.

 The ACLU criticized the Obama policy on drone killings as failing to meet international human rights norms.
 Haines was instrumental in establishing the legal framework and policy guidelines for the drone strikes, which targeted suspected terrorists in Somalia, Yemen and Pakistan, but also resulted, according to human rights groups, in killing innocent civilians.
-An editor for In These Times said the policy guidelines "made targeted killings all over the world a normal part of US policy".
+An editor of In These Times said the policy guidelines "made targeted killings all over the world a normal part of US policy".

-Critics of Haines' drone policy guidelines said that, although the guidelines stipulate "direct action must be conducted lawfully and taken against lawful targets," they do not reference any international or domestic law that might permit extrajudicial killings outside an active war zone.
+Critics of Haines' drone policy guidelines said that, although the guidelines stipulated "direct action must be conducted lawfully and taken against lawful targets," they did not reference any international or domestic law that might permit extrajudicial killings outside an active war zone.
 Opponents of US drone warfare have noted that Haines redacted the minimum criteria for an individual to be "nominated" for lethal action, that the term "nominated" is a deceptive euphemism for targeting people for assassination, and that the drone guidelines allow for the assassination of US citizens without due process.

 Private sector

 After leaving the White House, Haines was appointed to multiple posts at Columbia University.
-She is a senior research scholar and deputy director for the Columbia World Projects, a program designed to bring to bear academic scholarship on some of the most basic and fundamental challenges the world is facing, and was designated the program's next director in May 2020, replacing Nicholas Lemann.
-Haines is also a fellow at the Human Rights Institute and National Security Law Program at Columbia Law School.
+She was a senior research scholar and deputy director for the Columbia World Projects, a program designed to bring to bear academic scholarship on some of the most fundamental challenges the world is facing, and was designated the program's director in May 2020, replacing Nicholas Lemann.
+Haines was also a fellow at the Human Rights Institute and National Security Law Program at Columbia Law School.

 Haines has been a member of the National Commission on Military, National, and Public Service.
 She is also a distinguished fellow at the Institute for Security Policy and Law at Syracuse University.

 Palantir and WestExec

-Haines has consulted for Palantir Technologies, a data processing and analytics software solutions company accused of assisting the Trump administration with immigrant detention programs, and was an employee of WestExec Advisors, a consulting firm with a secretive client list that includes high-tech start-ups seeking Pentagon contracts.
+Haines has consulted for Palantir Technologies, a data processing and analytics software solutions company that may have assisted with immigrant detention programs, and was an employee of WestExec Advisors, a consulting firm with a secretive client list that includes high-tech start-ups seeking Pentagon contracts.
 The firm was founded by Antony Blinken, Biden's secretary of state, and Michele Flournoy, a former Pentagon adviser.

-In late June 2020, shortly after taking on the role of overseeing foreign policy and national security considerations for the Joe Biden 2020 presidential campaign transition team, references to Palantir and other corporations for which Haines had worked were removed from her fellowship resumé posted on the website of the Brookings Institution.
+In late June 2020, shortly after taking on the role of overseeing foreign policy and national security considerations for the Joe Biden 2020 presidential campaign transition team, references to Palantir and other corporations for which Haines had worked were removed from her fellowship résumé posted on the website of the Brookings Institution.

-In July 2020, an article in The American Prospect discussed Haines in their analysis of the connections between WestExec and the Biden administration.
+In July 2021, an article in The American Prospect discussed Haines in their analysis of the connections between WestExec and the Biden administration.